 Columns of Transcendence

-Priests have a power which increases in strength if the characters behave in a way their god favours.
+Priests have a power which gets stronger if the characters behave in a way their god favors.
 Be a contrarian and you won’t be doing quite as well with these powers as a devout follower would.
-Same goes to Paladins.
+Same goes for Paladins.
 There are also Ciphers who can’t target themselves or areas with their abilities because their abilities affect and are powered by souls.
-Even wizards must juggle their spellbooks.
+Even wizards must juggle their spell books.